 Travel bursaries and financial support

 We have a limited fund available to provide partial support for delegates who are unable to obtain funding from their institution, to help with their accommodation costs and/or fees.
 This is intended for delegates from low and middle-income countries, and students.
-If you will not be able to attend without financial support, please ensure that you indicate your requirements on the abstract submission form.
-Requests received after the abstract submission deadline are unlikely to be successful, as the funds will already have been fully allocated.
+Funds have now been fully allocated.